kbruner/productionwithscissors/_posts/2020-11-24-adventures-in-freebernetes-getting-ready-to-do-kubernetes-the-harder-way.md

 * load balancing: I don't really want to run my own load balancer on the hypervisor.
 Fortunately, FreeBSD supports the Common Address Redundancy Protocol, which allows multiple hosts to share a virtual IP address for service load balancing and failover.
 I just need to load the `carp(4)` (yes, I keep typing "crap") kernel module and configure it.
 * Kubernetes CNI (Container Network Interface): I think the standard `kubenet` plugin will work in my little VLAN, but I'll have to see when I get to that point.

-Once again, I'll be using the FreeBSD `bridge(4)` (since [I'm practically an expert now]({{ site.baseurl }}/2020/11/13/adventures-in-freebernetes-a-bridge-not-far-enough/#rabbit-hole)) (not really) and a private `RFC1918` IPv4 block for all the cluster networks.
+Once again, I'll be using the FreeBSD `bridge(4)` (since [I'm practically an expert now](/2020/11/13/adventures-in-freebernetes-a-bridge-not-far-enough/#rabbit-hole)) (not really) and a private `RFC1918` IPv4 block for all the cluster networks.

 ## Great Image Bake-Off Season 2

 CBSD already has support for cloud-booting Ubuntu Server 20.04, but I decide to build my own disk image locally.
-I worked out the steps while creating the [CBSD cloud configuration for Alpine Linux]({{ site.baseurl }}/2020/11/19/adventures-in-freebernetes-cloudy-with-a-chance-of-rain/), which took a lot of trial and error to get working, so I may as well put that experience to use.
+I worked out the steps while creating the [CBSD cloud configuration for Alpine Linux](/2020/11/19/adventures-in-freebernetes-cloudy-with-a-chance-of-rain/), which took a lot of trial and error to get working, so I may as well put that experience to use.

 As I did with Alpine, I start by creating a VM from the Ubuntu installation ISO image.
 CBSD has a VM profile for a manual install of Ubuntu Server 20.04, so that simplifies things.
 I run `cbsd bconstruct-tui` and configure my VM.

 <div align="center">
 <img
-src="{{ site.baseurl }}/assets/images/2020/11/screenshot-2020-11-22-at-15.31.52-01.jpeg"
+src="/assets/images/2020/11/screenshot-2020-11-22-at-15.31.52-01.jpeg"
 alt="Screenshot of CBSD UI to create Ubuntu VM">
 </div>
 <br>